 Romania was a closed communist country until the fall of communism more than 30 years ago.
-It remains a relatively unknown land for tourists yet it is destined to become one of the most popular in coming years.
+It remains a relatively unknown land for tourists yet it is destined to become one of the most popular in the coming years.
 There is no better time to ride and explore this magical land before mass tourism arrives.

 The diversity of Romania is one of its charms.
 Our tour is designed for you to experience this unique aspect to the fullest.
 You will ride through the last remaining primeval forest in Europe.
 It covers a vast 28% of the country.
 One of the last bastions of large carnivores in Europe.
 Romania is one of the very few European countries in which the bear, the wolf, and the lynx have never disappeared.
 Travel through fairytale landscapes packed with picturesque villages, medieval fortresses, traditions, and customs preserved like nowhere else.
 Here, you will come in contact with a lifestyle long gone in the rest of the continent.
 Experience blissful summer riding through valleys where you will see farmers using traditional farming methods that have not changed for centuries.